OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     parser.data.append("NODE 44 55 66 STUFF")
     parser.reset_anchor()

-In this example, we want to extract the 6 numerical values and place them in an array.
+In this example, we want to extract the six numerical values and place them in an array.
 When the delimiter is set to columns, we can define a rectangular box from which all elements are parsed into an array.
 Note that the numbers inside of the box are parsed assuming standard separator characters (" \t").